Mohsen-mhm/counter-strick-game/README.md

 ### Times in the game:

 To show the events of the game, at the end of each event, we print a time tag that is a string.
-The format of this string is mm:ss:ttt, which shows the time in mm minutes, ss seconds and ttt milliseconds.
-For example, 01:48:932 means this happened 1 minute 48 seconds and 932 milliseconds after the start of this game.
+The format of this string is `mm:ss:ttt`, which shows the time in `mm` minutes, `ss` seconds and `ttt` milliseconds.
+For example, `01:48:932` means this happened 1 minute 48 seconds and 932 milliseconds after the start of this game.
 It is guaranteed that the times of each hand are given in such a way that no two events occur at the same time.
 Also, nothing happens at the beginning and end of the hand.
-In fact, all event times are between 00:00:001 and 02:14:999.
+In fact, all event times are between `00:00:001` and `02:14:999`.
 All events are guaranteed to be in ascending order.

 ----------------------------------------------